cnu-online/Hyperledger-Nodejs-Angular/README.md

 ### Fabcar
 this is web server based on nodejs and expressjs. facilitates following things.
 * Acts as client for Fabric network by using Fabric-Client sdk
-* Acts like a web server that wraps all the fabric interaction logic as REST API (GET, POST endponits).
+* Acts like a web server that wraps all the fabric interaction logic as REST API (GET, POST endpoints).
 * Bridge between a user interface later and fabric network layers.

  ### FabCarClient